 The density equation may also be useful in everyday life.
 Given the density of a product and its weight in grams, you can easily find its volume.
-This form of the equation is handy for kitchen recipes conversion - check out our great grams to cups converter, and recipes from different countries won't be a problem anymore.
+This form of the equation is handy for kitchen recipes conversion - check out our great grams to cups calculator, and recipes from different countries won't be a problem anymore.

 - kilograms per cubic meter - which is also an official SI unit for density